 Although it lacks the ridiculous antics of Charlton Heston like The Omega Man, this movie includes some tragically comic scenes.
 The best involve watching Lawrence go crazy, especially his “performance” that I mentioned earlier.
 After taking over a fancy mansion, living in luxury isn’t enough to keep him from losing his marbles.
 Of course, they didn’t have DVRs, IPods, and the Internet back in the ‘80s.
 I’m thinking the only thing that would help me catch up with my recorded TV shows and movies is this type of dire event.
 Of course, as we see in this movie, the power stations only keep functioning for so long.
 The other classic sequence is the surreal event that involves a possible splitting of the characters from our dimension.
 The creative mix of bright colors, strange gravitational forces, and other mysterious images are the most haunting images from the movie.

-This story does contain statements against humans meddling with scientific forces we don’t understand, but it’s never too over-the-top.
+This story contains statements against humans meddling with scientific forces we don’t understand, but it’s never too over-the-top.
 The Quiet Earth is based on Craig Harrison’s novel, so I’m unsure of how close this story and the message adhere to the source material.
-The obvious thematic connection is the real-life creation of the nuclear bomb and its potential future destruction.
+The obvious thematic connection is the real-life creation of the nuclear bomb and its potential destruction.
 Although it was winding down, the Cold War was still in place in 1985.
 The novel was written four years earlier, so the climate was even more divisive at that time.

 The Quiet Earth feels a bit hokey at times, and the slow pace isn’t always fascinating, but it leaves a powerful impression.
 The final scene (which I won't show here) is intriguing because it explains little and is open to many interpretations.
 The mystery is enhanced by a gorgeous outer-space image that ranks among the classic finishing shots of the sci-fi genre.